 Andrew Kier gives a stalwart lead performance as Professor Fuchs, who leads an archaeological expedition to Egypt and makes the usual rookie error of bringing back to London the coffin of a mummified Egyptian queen with magical powers.

-Luscious Valerie Leon does impressively too as both the evil queen Tera and Fuchs’s daughter Margaret, who is enchanted when dad puts Tera’s ring on her finger.
+Luscious Valerie Leon does impressively too as both the evil queen Tera and Professor Fuchs’s daughter Margaret, who is enchanted when dad puts Tera’s ring on her finger.
 Thus Fuchs reawakens the spirit of the mummified Egyptian queen and the mayhem starts.

-James Villiers is outstanding as unscrupulous scientist Corbeck.
-Mark Edwards plays a character called Tod Browning in homage to the horror director.
-Also in the cast are Hugh Burden as Dandridge, George Coulouris as Berrigan, Rosalie Crutchley as Helen Dickerson, Aubrey Morris as Doctor Putnum, David Markham as Doctor Burgess, James Cossins, Tamara Ustinov, Penelope Holt, Joan Young, David Jackson, Jonathan Burn and Graham James.
+Also in the cast are Hugh Burden as Dandridge, George Coulouris as Berrigan, Rosalie Crutchley as Helen Dickerson, Aubrey Morris as Doctor Putnum, David Markham as Doctor Burgess, James Cossins, Tamara Ustinov, Penelope Holt, Joan Young, David Jackson, Jonathan Burn, and Graham James.

 It is the only Hammer Mummy film without Michael Ripper.
 Corbeck’s house has a to-let sign by Neame and Skeggs, the film’s production manager and production supervisor, Christopher Neame and Roy Skeggs.
 Weirdly, Ingmar Bergman had a VHS of this movie at his home on Faro Island.
-More weirdly, the BBFC cut a shot of George Coulouris being struck across the face by male nurse James Cossins due to public concern about the treatment of mental patients.
+More weirdly, the BBFC cut a shot of George Coulouris being struck across the face by male nurse James Cossins because of public concern about the treatment of mental patients.

 It was remade in 1980 as The Awakening, starring Charlton Heston as Corbeck.
 Ahmed Osman (Priest) appeared in both versions.